sidechained/TrainingTheBeagle/Tutorials/_essential/installation.md

 #### Installing the Adafruit BBIO Library

-compare with: https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131114#--installing-software (python, bbio)
+_compare with_: https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131114#--installing-software (python, bbio)

-##### Overview

-* the Adafruit BBIO Library is one of a number of libraries written to interface with the beaglebone pin headers
+* The [Adafruit BBIO Library](https://github.com/adafruit/adafruit-beaglebone-io-python) is one of a number of libraries written to interface with the beaglebone pin headers (for others see the [links section](https://github.com/sidechained/TrainingTheBeagle/blob/master/Tutorials/_essential/installation.md#links)
-* for more info see: https://github.com/adafruit/adafruit-beaglebone-io-python
-* Other libraries include [PyBBIO](http://beagleboard.org/project/PyBBIO/) ([and here](https://github.com/alexanderhiam/PyBBIO/wiki)) and [Bonescript](http://beagleboard.org/project/bonescript/) (on Angstrom, using node.js)
-* according to this, Adafruit is the best: http://petebachant.me/stepper-motor-control-with-the-beaglebone-black-and-python/

 ##### Installation

 * This tutorial is (heavily) modified from the Angstrom or Ubuntu version found at: https://learn.adafruit.com/setting-up-io-python-library-on-beaglebone-black/overview

-* NOTE: requires internet connection, which you should have if you completed the debian, jack + supercollider installation above

 * ssh into the beaglebone black
 `$ ssh debian@192.168.2.14`